 The non-denominational international school will comprise a diverse, multicultural student population, with no one nationality comprising more than 30 per cent of total student enrolment.

 Want to find out more?
-Head along to the Open House on Saturday, 12 August at 9.30am at the Pan Pacific Hotel.
+Head along to the Open House on Saturday, 9 September at 9.30am at the Marriott Tang Plaza.
 Register to attend.

 Campus tours start on 1 October; classes commence on 8 January 2018.
 For expressions of interest for student admission, visit the OWIS website.
 Admissions will be confirmed on a first-come, first-served basis.